VUWJackB/GuerilBeta/README.md

 Gueril is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Support

-For support, bug reports, or any other inquiries, please contact us at support@guerilapp.com.

 ## About

 Gueril is developed and maintained by [JackHasCamera](https://gitlab.com/JackHasCamera).